Beekast/bk-rabbitmq-rpc/README.md

  * `log` : Custom log instance (require to implement function trace, debug, info, warn and error)
  * `reconnectDelay` : Delay in ms before reconnect on connection close (default `1000`)
  * `autoReconnect` : Enable autoReconnect option (default `true`)

+### {Promise} request(serviceName, method, data)
+Request a method on a service.
+`serviceName` this is the name of the service you want to call.
+`method` is the method name, you have to use alphanum string for the method name.
+`data` is the data send to the client.

+This function return a Promise.

 ### {client} createService(options)
 Return a service object